 For a party to meet its obligation to produce relevant evidence during the discovery phase of litigation, they must first meet their obligation to preserve evidence.
-Often, one of the first steps taken to preserve evidence is issuing a litigation hold letter (or “legal hold”) to employees that worked on the project or transaction subject to dispute.
+Often, one of the first steps an in-house lawyer takes to preserve evidence is to send a litigation hold letter (or “legal hold”) to employees that worked on the project or transaction subject to dispute.

 Litigation hold letters are issued in anticipation of litigation instructing recipients to preserve relevant documents and other information.
 The duty to preserve relevant information is triggered when litigation is “reasonably anticipated.”
 Rimkus Consulting Group, Inc. v.
 Cammarata, 688 F. Supp.
 2d 598, 612-613 n.
 7 (S.D.
 Tex.
 2010).

 The test for “reasonable anticipation of litigation” varies by jurisdiction, but, in general, reasonable anticipation of litigation arises when a party knows there is a credible threat that it will become involved in litigation.
 Zubulake v.
 UBS Warburg LLC, 220 F.R.D.
 212, 217 (S.D.N.Y.
 2003).